top of page

 Drive 45

 The leading human cause of death for Florida panthers is collisions with vehicles.
-In 2019, 23 of the known panther deaths were due to vehicle strikes.
+Already in 2024, 7 panthers were by vehicles and died, and 23 in 2023.

 Panther activity is greatest between dusk and dawn when visibility is lowest.